SonuSagarDE/DSA/README.md

 # DSA
-## Creating this repos for topics generally asked in DE interviews
+## Creating this repository for topics generally asked in DE interviews